elisejansson/SadStats/README.md

-Go to the SadStats directory
+1. Go to the SadStats directory.
-run $python app.py
+2. Run $python app.py (using python 3).
-open localhost:5000
+3. Open localhost:5000.